Ashifatu/Database-design-1/README.md

 # Database design
 This repository is a step-by-step guide to designing a relational database using PostgreSQL.
+Here I will be designing, modeling and migrating data into an already created database.

 To follow this guide, postgreSQL should be installed on your computer.
 Also, a database should have been set up.
 To install postgreSQL and create a database, follow the links below: